yoelchemla/OOP/ex2/README.md

 #  Methods
 ### DWGraph_DS
-In this class i implements the interfaces - directed_weighted_graph and  Serializable.
+This class implements the interfaces - directed_weighted_graph and  Serializable.

 *node_data*